Dunster Castle: 19th and 20th centuries

 Internally, Salvin knocked through existing rooms to create the Outer Hall, a new gallery on the first floor, a billiard room, a new library and a drawing room.
 Much of the wooden 17th-century panelling in the parlour and the hall had to be stripped out as part of the renovations.
 As part of his work, Salvin appears to have used a number of rolled wrought-iron beams to span the resulting structural gaps in the building, an advanced use of that technology for the time.
 The house was refurnished with newly bought 16th and 17th-century artwork, two brass Italian cannons and a stuffed polar bear.

 Alexander Luttrell, who inherited Dunster Castle in 1910, chose to live at East Quantoxhead instead, and it was left empty until his son Geoffrey reoccupied the castle in 1920, redecorating some of the rooms in a contemporary style and building a polo ground alongside the castle.
 The castle and the surrounding countryside at this time was very popular with the Luttrells for fox hunting and shooting.
 During the Second World War the castle was used as a convalescent home for injured naval and American officers between 1943 and 1944.

 Alexander died in 1944, and the death duties proved crippling to Geoffrey.
 In 1949 he sold the castle and 3,480 hectares (8,600 acres) of the lands to the Ashdale Property Company, retaining a tenancy of the castle for himself.
 The Crown Estate bought the estate from Ashdale and sold the castle back to Geoffrey in 1954.
-His son Colonel Walter Luttrell lived away from Dunster, and following the death of his mother – the last Luttrell to live in the property – gave the castle and most of its contents to the National Trust in 1976.
+His son Colonel Sir Walter Luttrell lived away from Dunster, and following the death of his mother – the last Luttrell to live in the property – gave the castle and most of its contents to the National Trust in 1976.